CounterpartyXCP/Documentation/Tutorials/User_Tutorials/voting_with_tokens.md

 Verifiable Voting with Tokens
 ---------------------------

+Peer-to-peer power to the people!
 Counterparty supports voting through user-created tokens, as well as broadcasting information onto the Bitcoin blockchain.
 This means that you can post the terms and options of your vote as a broadcast, and let users vote on its outcome with full transparency by using tokens.

 If you create an token (‘EXAMPLE’), you can create any other tokens (such as EXAMPLEVOTE) and [pay distributions](distribution.md) of EXAMPLEVOTE to all holders of EXAMPLE in one single action.